FROG: A new people detection dataset for knee-high 2D range finders: FROG dataset

 \section{FROG dataset}

-The FROG dataset is a large dataset of people detection in 2D LiDAR data covering a populated public space, the Royal Alcázar of Seville.
-The Alcázar is a UNESCO World Heritage Site famous for its Mudéjar Hispano-Muslim architecture and its verdant gardens and courtyards, which receives over 1.5 million visitors a year -- one of the most visited monuments in Spain.
+The FROG dataset is a large dataset of people detection in 2D LiDAR data covering a populated public space, the Royal Alc\'azar of Seville.
+The Alc\'azar is a UNESCO World Heritage Site famous for its Mud\'ejar Hispano-Muslim architecture and its verdant gardens and courtyards, which receives over 1.5 million visitors a year -- one of the most visited monuments in Spain.
 As a result, the dataset presents a rich variety of highly populated areas and scenarios, both indoors and outdoors.

 The FROG dataset for 2D laser people detection is available for download from our website\footnote{\url{https://robotics.upo.es/datasets/frog/laser2d_people/}}.
 The source of the data is our previous dataset \cite{Ramon2014}, which contains a larger collection of raw sensor data appropriate for localization and human-robot interaction purposes.
 This data was also previously made publicly available\footnote{\url{https://robotics.upo.es/datasets/frog/upo/}}.